View on GitHub

 Usage: NAME [OPTIONS] [FILE]

-Open METS-XML file FILE (or stdin) and apply the XSL transformation "NAME.xsl"
+Open METS file XMLFILE (or stdin) and apply the XSL transformation "mets-copy-agents.xsl"

 Write the result to stdout, unless...